 Every community needs a roadmap for change.
 A theory of change (TOC) outlines how to create that change.
-It is an essential part of a successful community transformation effort.
-This manual, created for the Casey Foundation's Making Connections initiative, defines theory of change using Casey's impact, influence and leverage platform, and shows community advocates how to create their own TOC by showing the relationships between outcomes, assumptions, strategies and results.
+Developing a theory of change framework is an essential part of a successful community transformation effort.
+This manual, created for the Casey Foundation's Making Connections initiative, defines theory of change using Casey's impact, influence and leverage platform, and shows community advocates how to develop a theory of change model by showing the relationships between outcomes, assumptions, strategies and results.

 Thinking through a theory of change shows how the work progresses.
 It doesn't stop the work.